ietf-wg-cellar/matroska-specification/codec_specs.md

 Important Note:

-Please, when reading through this list, always keep in mind that the intention behind it is `NOT` to list all existing audio and video codecs, but more to list those codecs that are `currently supported` in matroska (or will be supported soon), and therfore need a well defined codec ID so that all developers supporting matroska will use the same ID.
-A list of all the codecs we plan to support in the future [can be found on the CoreCodec forum](http://www.corecodec.com/modules.php?op=modload&amp;name=PNphpBB2&amp;file=viewtopic&amp;t=227) (subject to be changed constantly).
+The intention behind this list is `NOT` to list all existing audio and video codecs, but rather to list those codecs that are `currently supported` in Matroska (or will be supported soon), and therfore need a well defined codec ID so that all developers supporting Matroska will use the same ID.
 If you feel we missed support for a very important codec, please tell us on our development mailing list (matroska-devel at lists.matroska.org).

 See